hmrc/agent-subscription/README.md

     {
       "isSubscribedToAgentServices": true
     }

+The `isSubscribedToAgentServices` flag will be true if the following holds:
+- BPR's postcode matches the `postcode` in the url
+- BPR's `isAsAgent` flag is true
+- HMRC-AS-AGENT enrolment has already been allocated to a group for the same AgentReferenceNumber in the BPR

 Notes:
 1. The Agents team have implemented this through necessity however we believe this should be part of the Business Registration service.
 2. This endpoint is currently not secured by auth.
 If the end point is rehomed then this should be reconsidered.